 Option 2 - This barrier option is designed to provide a 22-foot tall post and panel barrier near the northbound ROW line from station 411+00 to 440+00.
-This barrier provides abatement to all sixty-three (63) impacted residences as well as thirteen (13) nonimpacted.
-The average noise reduction is 10.5 dB(A) with the greatest reduction predicted to be 13.9 dB(A).
+This barrier provides abatement to all sixty-three (63) impacted residences and thirteen (13) non-impacted.
+The average noise reduction is 10.5 dB(A), with the greatest reduction predicted to be 13.9 dB(A).